Inflectra/rapise-documentation/docs/Guide/scenarios.md

 <!-- /* cSpell:enable */ -->
 ## Usage in Automated Tests

-When you create a new test in Rapise it will contain a `Main.js` file that contains the main test code and a `User`.js file that contains any user-defined functions (called Scenarios).
-For example in the following test:
+When you create a new test in Rapise, it includes a `Main.js` file for the main test code and a `User.js` file for user-defined functions (scenarios).
+For example, in the following test:

 ```javascript
 function Test()